the-Luke-R/Bot-Concurseiro/README.md

 ## English

-Concurso Bot
-The Concurso Bot is a tool that uses Google Gemini to create random questions from a PDF file.
+Concurso Bot is a tool that uses Google Gemini to create random questions from a PDF file.
 It reads the file and generates 5 questions with 5 alternatives each.
 After the user answers, the bot informs how many answers are correct and which are the correct alternatives.

 # Usage
 * Students: The Concurso Bot can be used by students to test their knowledge on a given subject.